mabelticketing/pretix-mabel/README.rst

 3. Activate the virtual environment you use for pretix development.

+4. Install mabel's dependencies (``pip install -r requirements.txt``)

+5. Install our forked version of ``python-raven``: ``pip install git+https://github.com/mabelticketing/python-raven``

+6. Create the database tables we need: ``python manage.py migrate``

-4. Execute ``python setup.py develop`` within this directory to register this application with pretix's plugin registry.
+7. Execute ``python setup.py develop`` within this directory to register this application with pretix's plugin registry.

-5. Execute ``make`` within this directory to compile translations.
+8. Execute ``make`` within this directory to compile translations.

-6. Restart your local pretix server.
+9. Restart your local pretix server.
 You can now use the plugin from this repository for your events by enabling it in the 'plugins' tab in the settings.